monk-after-90s/AsyncGear/README.md

 So if you want to run these codes, you must wrap them back respectively.

-Or if you are familiar with asyncio REPL(type 'python -m asyncio' in terminal for python3.8 and above), you can migrate these codes to run in a terminal line by line.
+Or if you are familiar with asyncio REPL(type 'python -m asyncio' in terminal for python3.8 and above), you can migrate these codes to run in a terminal.

 ---